stellargraph/stellargraph/demos/link-prediction_hinsage/README.md

-# Graphsage Recommender -- Movielens Example
+# Hinsage Recommender -- Movielens Example

-This is an example of using Heterogeneous GraphSAGE as a hybrid recommender system for the Movielens dataset.
+This is an example of using Heterogeneous GraphSAGE (HinSAGE) as a hybrid recommender system for the Movielens dataset.

 ## Requirements